Time Served: 21 years

 The jury of nine women and three men convicted Tapp on all three charges on May 28, 1998.
 He was sentenced later that year to life in prison, with a minimum sentence of 30 years for the murder conviction and 10 years for the rape conviction.

-Caroline Dodge, Angie’s mother, had initially pushed for Tapp to receive the death penalty.
-As years passed without any other arrests, however, she began to harbor serious doubts about Tapp’s guilt, and eventually she became one of the strongest advocates for his innocence.
+Carol Dodge, Angie’s mother, had initially pushed for Tapp to receive the death penalty.
+But as years passed without any other arrests, she began to harbor serious doubts about Tapp’s guilt, and eventually she became one of the strongest advocates for his innocence.
 In 2013, after viewing the videotapes of Tapp’s confessions, she contacted Steven Drizin, one of the nation’s leading experts in false confessions and a professor at Northwestern University’s Pritzker School of Law.
-He agreed to investigate the case pro bono.
+Drizin had already been in communication with Tapp’s legal team since 2012, and he agreed to investigate the case pro bono.
 The report he published in 2014 concluded that Tapp’s confession was coerced, produced through deceit and pressure, and then enhanced by the officers supplying Tapp with sufficient details to lend credibility to his statements.
 Drizin helped recruit the Innocence Project of New York to work on Tapp’s case, and they joined the Idaho Innocence Project and Judges for Justice in the sprawling effort to secure Tapp’s freedom.